 • AI saves time as it enables developers to write code faster and reduces the work of manually writing lines of code.
 This frees up developers to focus on higher-value work.

-• IT agencies have adopted Generative AI to quickly and efficiently test and debug codes.
+• IT agencies have adopted Generative AI (GenAI) to quickly and efficiently test and debug codes.

 • In other cases, using generative AI for code also makes programming accessible and understandable to non-developers.